MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/troubleshoot/troubleshoot-windows-server-2016-software-defined-networking-stack.md

 For more information about Microsoft's Software Defined Networking, see [Software Defined Networking](../../sdn/Software-Defined-Networking--SDN-.md).

 ## Error types
-The following list represents the class of problems most often seen with Hyper-V Network Virtualization (HNVv1) in Windows Server 2012 R2 from in-market production deployments and coincides in many ways with the same types of problems seen in Windows Server 2016 HNVv2.
+The following list represents the class of problems most often seen with Hyper-V Network Virtualization (HNVv1) in Windows Server 2012 R2 from in-market production deployments and coincides in many ways with the same types of problems seen in Windows Server 2016 HNVv2 with the new Software Defined Network (SDN) Stack.

 Most errors can be classified into a small set of classes:
 * **Invalid or unsupported configuration**